 1. Plan in advance

 The key to eating healthily at work is to plan, plan, plan.

 You wouldn’t expect an important presentation or difficult discussion to go well without some forethought and a bit of effort – eating healthily at work is exactly the same.

 It’s absolutely vital to think in advance about what you’re going to eat.
-That might mean scouting out the healthy options at the cafeteria or local cafes.
+That might mean scouting out the healthy lunch options at the cafeteria or local cafés.

-For some, planning means bringing in food from home.
+For some, planning means bringing in healthy work lunches from home.
 This can certainly make it easier to eat healthier.

 For example, try keeping a pot of raw nuts and seeds in your desk drawer.
 These are usually higher in unsaturated fat than saturated fat, as we explored in our guide to cutting down fat.

 3. Recognise your triggers and find alternatives

 Often we eat at work out of boredom or the need for distraction.

 If you tend to reach for something sweet mid-afternoon, recognise that this might be because you’re experiencing a post-lunch energy slump and try getting your fix in another way.